Change language:

 In addition, the following must be declared as disbursements:

-Please review the financial assets that you have purchased through that account and set the declaration system of the respective product to 'Regular system' on the previous page.
+Please review the financial assets that you have purchased through that account and set the declaration system of the respective product to 'Regular system' on same page.

 You can correct the income tax return of the previous year and declare the investment account data on it.
 To correct an earlier income tax return, you should contact the Tax and Customs Board.
 The declaration forms of previous years cannot be sent directly to the e-Tax environment from the SEB system, so that information must be added manually to the system of the Tax and Customs Board.